HyagoOliveira/UISystem/README.md

 Use it to show important confirmation messages to the player.

+>Note: You can close the any Popup by using the its own Cancel button or the Navigation Cancel from the Keyboard (usually the Esc button) or Gamepad (usually the East button).

 ## Localization

-You can show localized text by using the [LocalizedString](/Runtime/Localization/LocalizedString.cs) struct.
+You can show localized texts by using the [LocalizedString](/Runtime/Localization/LocalizedString.cs) struct.

 ```csharp
 var label = root.Find<Label>(name: "PressAnyButtonLabel");